Understanding PLC Tags: Controller Scope vs. Program Scope

 Parameters: Passing In And Passing Out

 A common programming technique borrowed from PC programming is to pass in parameters into a function and then pass out results or status.
+This reduced the need to create globally-scoped tags, leading to a program that is far more efficient in its use of available memory.

 If we think of our operation or station as a function, then we would pass into our station program the machine control logic and pass out the status results of the operation.
 This style of programming is used extensively with Siemens function blocks and function calls and produces compact code that is easy to find logic and debug problems.